Religious Studies (RLGS)

-This course offers students a substantive introduction to the major Islamic thinkers of the 20th and 21st centuries.
-Starting with Abu `Ala Maududi, whose work on Qur'anic interpretation and the meaning of jihad laid the groundwork for new waves of radical activism in the modern Muslim world, this course exposes students to the works of major "movers and shakers" like Sayyid Qutb and Ayotollah Ruhollah Khomeini.
-Students engage these thinkers through a mixture of primary and secondary sources, developing a sense of context as they work through these thinkers' arguments.
-The course continues with an examination of some of the major later 20th-Century Islamic thinkers active in Muslim-minority spaces, focusing on Bosnian Grand Mufti Mustafai Ceric and the late Moroccan-French scholar Mohammed Arkoun.
+This course offers students a substantive introduction to major Islamic thinkers of the 20th and 21st centuries.
+Starting with Abu `Ala Maududi, whose work on Qur'anic interpretation and the meaning of jihad laid the groundwork for new waves of radical activism in the modern Muslim world, this course exposes students to the works of "movers and shakers" like Sayyid Qutb and Ayotollah Ruhollah Khomeini.
+Students engage these thinkers through a mix of primary and secondary sources, developing a sense of context as they work through their arguments.
+The course continues with some of the major later 20th-century Islamic thinkers active in Muslim-minority spaces, focusing on Bosnian Grand Mufti Mustafa Ceric and the Moroccan-French scholar Mohammed Arkoun.
 It concludes by looking at two major figures of the early 21st century, noting how they blend intellectual and political activism: Iranian cleric Mohsen Kadivar and American scholar Amina Wadud.
 Throughout the course, student groups present on various contemporary issues, helping them develop presentation and writing skills while allowing them to apply course knowledge to real-world issues.
 This course counts toward the Analytical Inquiry: Society and Culture requirement.

-RLGS 2114 Yoga in History and Practice (4 Credits)
+RLGS 2114 Roots of Yoga and Tantra: Methodologies and Modern Practice (4 Credits)

-RLGS 2115 Major figures in the Bible and Qur’an (4 Credits)
+RLGS 2115 Common Figures in the Bible and Qur’an (4 Credits)

 This course offers students a thematic introduction to the key common figures in the Bible and Qur’an, focusing on the major prophets, from Adam to Jesus, as well as Eve and Mary.
 Grounded in the primary source texts while exposing students to classic and contemporary scholarly work on these figures, it concludes with a look at the figure of God in the two scriptures.